 Going on a cruise?
 Verizon charges $2.99 per minute for voice and 50 cents for every sent text message.
 You’ll pay 5 cents per message received.

 AT&T also comes with varied international pricing depending on where you want to go.
 If you’re heading to Mexico or Canada, for instance, AT&T already covers all of your voice, data and text with its three different unlimited plans — Starter, Extra and Elite.
-If you’ve opted for tiered data through AT&T's Mobile Share Plus plans, you can use talk, text and data in Mexico.
+AT&T now offers a lone tiered data plan with 4GB of data that you can use in Canada and Mexico (though roaming may be at 2G speeds).
+Both unlimited and tiered data plans feature unlimited texting to 120-plus countries.

 If you’re off to Europe, the Caribbean, Latin America or the Asia Pacific region on a short jaunt, AT&T recommends its $10-a-day International Day Pass, which comes with unlimited talk and text and data governed by your plan.
 (Note that each device you take overseas will need its own Day Pass.)
 That service is available in 200-plus countries, and you can add a second phone for just $5 a day.